TIERS/active-passive-uwb-ros/README.md

 # active-passive-uwb-ros
 ROS Nodes for active (ToF) and passive (TDoA) localization using UWB modules

-This repo utilizes the ToF and TDoA information of nodes with active and passive UWB tags, based on the firmware by 'XXXXXXXX'.
+This repo utilizes the ToF and TDoA information of nodes with active and passive UWB tags, based on the firmware by 'https://github.com/TIERS/dynamic-uwb-firmware'.
 The code has been teste under Ubuntu 18.04/ROS Melodic only.

 ## Installation